peap/git-global/README.md

 Use `git-global` to keep track of all the git repositories on your machine.

 This is a Rust program that you can install with `cargo install git-global`.
 (To obtain `cargo` and Rust, see https://rustup.rs.)
+Once installed, you can optionally install the manpage with `git global install-manpage`.

 Once installed, you gain an extra git subcommand that you can run from anywhere to check up on all your git repos: `git global`.

-Use `git global <subcommand>` to:
+Use `git global <subcommand>`
+to:

+* `git global ahead`: show repos where branches contain commits that are not present on any of the remotes
 * `git global info`: show meta-information about git-global itself (configuration, number of known repos, etc.)
+* `git global install-manpage`: attempt to install git-global's manpage
 * `git global list`: show list of all known repos
 * `git global scan`: update the cache of known repos by searching your filesystem